 Additionally, there were approximately eleven and a half million people during that same year in 2016 who were considered addicts.
 Some of the more well-known opiate drugs that are used to treat pain in the United States.

 Opiate addiction is a disease that can seem impossible to defeat.
 However, with the right treatment and with the support of highly-qualified doctors, clinicians, and therapists you can win this fight.
 One of the hardest steps you will make towards recovery is the first step.
 The detox and withdrawal of an opiate can be painful and in some cases dangerous.
-The Costa Mesa opiate detox program at Opus Health is specifically designed to help you through each step of the withdrawal process and ease any pain or discomfort you may have.
+Our opiate detox program is specifically designed to help you through each step of the withdrawal and cleansing process and ease any pain or discomfort you may have.
 In doing so we can prevent relapse and encourage long-term recovery.
 If you or a loved one struggle with opiate addiction and need help, contact us today.

 Participating in an opiate detox program that is overseen by certified health care professionals significantly decreases the risk of relapse.
 This is possible because the patient who is struggling with their opiate addiction does not have the usual option to use again.